With your why in mind, now it’s time to get to work. You know what you want, and now it’s time to take action.

-You could download these transactions from your bank directly, you could use similar tools to Mint, or you can analyze your income and expense through your online banking application – all are acceptable.
+You could download these transactions from your bank directly, you could use similar tools to Mint, or you can analyze your income and expenses through your online banking application – all are acceptable.

 For me, I see the importance of tracking my income and expenses by looking at my spending in various categories.
 I typically spend $300-400 on food and drink a month.
 I know this as I’ve spent $300-400 a month for the past 18 months consistently.
 Some months are worse than others, and in those months, I may spend closer to $500 on food and drink.

-In day 6, I will share with you a number of tools and apps you can use to track your income and expense.
-Otherwise, if you aren’t already tracking your income and expense, and you can’t wait for day 6, I have a spreadsheet for download on The Mastermind Within, which you can get by putting your email into the box below.
+If you aren’t already tracking your income and expenses, and you don’t want to click through to my other post, I have a spreadsheet for download which you can get by putting your email into the box below.

 Step 2: Be Consistent, and Look to Improve through Books, Blogs, Podcasts, etc.